-© 2003 by ZiLOG, Inc. All rights reserved.
+©2003 by ZiLOG, Inc. All rights reserved.
 Information in this publication concerning the devices, applications, or technology described is intended to suggest possible uses and may be superseded.
 ZiLOG, INC. DOES NOT ASSUME LIABILITY FOR OR PROVIDE A REPRESENTATION OF ACCURACY OF THE INFORMATION, DEVICES, OR TECHNOLOGY DESCRIBED IN THIS DOCUMENT.
 ZILOG ALSO DOES NOT ASSUME LIABILITY FOR INTELLECTUAL PROPERTY INFRINGEMENT RELATED IN ANY MANNER TO USE OF INFORMATION, DEVICES, OR TECHNOLOGY DESCRIBED HEREIN OR OTHERWISE.
-Except with the express written approval ZiLOG, use of information, devices, or technology as critical components of life support systems is not authorized.
-No licenses or other rights are conveyed, implicitly or otherwise, by this document under any intellectual property rights.
+Devices sold by ZiLOG, Inc. are covered by warranty and limitation of liability provisions appearing in the ZiLOG, Inc. Terms and Conditions of Sale.
+ZiLOG, Inc. makes no warranty of merchantability or fitness for any purpose.
+Except with the express written approval of ZiLOG, use of information, devices, or technology as critical components of life support systems is not authorized.
+No licenses are conveyed, implicitly or otherwise, by this document under any intellectual property rights.